I offer both online counselling and face to face counselling at my practices in Winchester and Andover.

 I work with both adults and young people on an individual basis, with the aim of enabling you to enhance your life and to live it more fully.

-Students from schools and colleges in Andover, Farnham and Salisbury have said that they prefer coming to me privately so that they don't have to face intrusive curiosity from peers.
+Students from schools and colleges in Andover and Winchester have said that they prefer coming to me privately so that they don't have to face intrusive curiosity from peers.
 Similarly, clients from the Armed Forces and emergency services have also said they prefer to access therapy away from the work arena.

 What are the next steps?